 Karelian Bear Dog

-A Karelian Bear Dog standing in a field of grass.
+A Karelian Bear Dog standing in the autumn sun.

 Karelian Bear Dog: The Bold and Fearless Hunter